UGAIForge/Documents/Endpoints/file.md

 ### How to Add an Item to a List

-To **append a new item to an existing list**, provide a path where the last element is equal to the current list's length.
+**To append** a new item to an existing list, provide a path where the last element is equal to the current list length.

 #### Example: Append a new `command` to `flowContent`